eunjo-jang/Outlook_LLM/README.md

 ## Notes

-- This project uses pre-processed data
-- To add new email data, you need to re-run the entire pipeline
+- **Data Processing**: This project requires processing your own PST files through the complete pipeline
+- **File Sizes**: Large data files (JSONL, FAISS index) are excluded from the repository due to GitHub's 100MB limit
-- Keep your API keys secure
+- **API Keys**: Keep your OpenAI API keys secure and never commit them to version control
-- The system is designed for ITER project email data but can be adapted for other email datasets
+- **Adaptability**: While designed for ITER project email data, the system can be adapted for any email dataset
+- **Hardware Requirements**: GPU recommended for vector indexing (CPU fallback available)
+- **Processing Time**: Initial data processing may take several hours depending on dataset size